Lloyd-K/support-for-early-career-teachers/content/teach-first/year-1-how-do-pupils-learn.md

 ## Week 6: practise using a low stakes quiz to strengthen pupils’ retrieval

+### ECTs

 There are no self-study materials this week.
-Instead, your mentor will lead the discussion about this topic in your weekly meeting.
+Instead, your mentor will lead the discussion about this topic in your weekly meeting (60 minutes).

 ### Mentors